randyrossi/vicii-kawari/README.md

 ## Will this work in C64-C (short board) models?
 Although the board will (mostly) function if plugged into a C64-C 'short' board (i.e. 250469), the current versions of VIC-II Kawari are not recommended for these motherboards.

-    #1.
-It is difficult to close the machine.
+1. It is difficult to close the machine.
 The 'Mini' PCB sits too high off the motherboard which presses up on the sheilding (required to be installed due to keyboard support brackets being attached).
 The large also requires an extra socket to clear some motherboard components and causes the same issue with the sheild.
 If you are willing to replace the sheild with 3D printed keyboard support brackets (or other solutions), you may be able to get it to fit into a closed machine.
 However, this has not been tested.

-    #2.
-The 8562/8565 CAS/RAS timing is slightly different than the older generation 6567/6569 chips.
+2. The 8562/8565 CAS/RAS timing is slightly different than the older generation 6567/6569 chips.
 You can try flashing an alternate firmware that adjusts the timing.
 However, there are still some issues that can cause some games/demos to fail.
+For this reason, I am not recommending VIC-II Kawari for C64-C short boards.

 NOTE: The VDD pin is not connected so there is no voltage compatibility issue like with the real 8562/8565 models.
 It won't damage the Kawari to plug it into a C64-C 'short' board.
 You may run into the issues described above, however.